Solving Distributed Flexible Job Shop Scheduling Problems in the Wool Textile Industry with Quantum Annealing: Modell

 This is the sum of the processing times of the two operations \emph{o${_1}$} and \emph{o${_2}$} that represent the makespan objective function (second term in equation \emph{H(x)}).
 Since the start-once constraint is not violated, the first term in equation \emph{H(x)} is equal to zero.
 This is also the minimum energy level of a valid solution for this specific problem instance.
 Any violation of the constraints will add penalties to the cost function that will increase the energy of the system.

-A specific case should, however, be considered.
+A specific case, however, should be considered.
 Let us assume that operation \emph{o${_2}$} is not scheduled to start at all.
 This will result in a cost function \emph{H(x)} that equals to 2:

 Although the returned solution is invalid, the energy of the system equals $2$ in this case, which is less than the minimum valid energy of $3$.
 Tbl.~\ref{tab:lagrange} summarizes the results for function \emph{H(x)} for \emph{$\beta=1$}.